Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Proof of ill-posedness (Theorem )

 \subsection{Ill-posedness mechanism}

 We prove our main result Theorem \ref{3D} in this section.
-For our proof, one can see that the ill-posedness is driven by the shock formation. \begin{proof}[{Proof of Theorem \ref{3D}}] First, the ill-posedness builds on an \underline{instantaneous} shock formation.
-More precisely, for each $\eta$ the solution yields a shock at a finite time $T_\eta^*$ and $T_\eta^*\to 0$ as $\eta\to 0$.
-With initial data \eqref{data} and \eqref{data2}, employing the estimates in Subsection \ref{apes} and Subsection \ref{bootargu}, we know that a shock forms in $\mathcal{R}_1$ at time $T_\eta^*$ with
+For our proof, one can see that the ill-posedness is driven by the shock formation. \begin{proof}[{Proof of Theorem \ref{3D}}] With initial data \eqref{data} and \eqref{data2}, employing the estimates in Subsection \ref{apes} and Subsection \ref{bootargu}, we know that a shock forms in $\mathcal{R}_1$ at time $T_\eta^*$ with